WAN Security

 It is also distributed, allowing edge devices to provide their identity in the fabric.
 We have TLOC that will enable you to build a fabric.
 The TLOC allows you to make any network design you wish.
 The TLOC is a transport locator with a unique WAN fabric identity.
 The TLOC is on every box, composed of system IP, color, or label for the transport and the encapsulation ( IPsec and GRE ).
 Now, we can make a differential on every box, and you can have much more control.
 You can carry all the TLOC and sub information in the OMP peerings.

 Once the TLOC is advertised to the vSmart controllers, the vSmart advertises it to the WAN edges.
-We have a full mesh in this case, but you can limit who can learn the TLOC or block it to build a hub-and-spoke topology.
+In this case, we have a full mesh, but you can limit who can learn the TLOC or block it to build a hub-and-spoke topology.

 You can change the next hop of a TLOC to change where a route is advertised.
-When you think about it, in the past, changing BGP on a wide scale was challenging as it was box by box, but now, with SD-WAN, we can quickly build the topology.
+In the past, changing BGP on a wide scale was challenging as it was box by box, but now, we can quickly build the topology with SD-WAN.

 So we have secure connectivity from their WAN edge to the vSmart.
 We have an OMP that runs inside secure DLTS/TLS tunnels.
 And this is all dynamic.
 The OMP session to the Smart to the WAN edge can get the required information, such as TLOC and security keys.
 Then, the WAN edge devices can build an IPsec tunnel to each other, and this is not just standard IPsec but UDP-based IPsec.
 The UDP-based IPsec tunnels between two boxes allow tunnels over multiple types of transport.
 The transport and fabric are now agnostic.